techidaily/site-win11-tips/source/_posts/leap-to-peak-ssd-performance-win-and-fresh-methods.md

  After optimizing all of your drives, it is a good idea to restart your computer.
 You will then hopefully notice a performance improvement.

- If you don't see a performance improvement, it could be one of the[warning signs that your SSD is about to fail](https://www.makeuseof.com/tag/5-warning-signs-ssd-break-fail/) .
+ If you don't see a performance improvement, it could be one of the [warning signs that your SSD is about to fail](https://www.makeuseof.com/tag/5-warning-signs-ssd-break-fail/) .
 You can click the S.M.A.R.T. data button on the Overview page to see detailed self-monitoring data.

 ## How to Manually Optimize Your SSD